tomakehurst/blog/source/_posts/2014-02-09-all-in-one-test-environments-with-junit.markdown

 title: "All-in-one test environments with JUnit"
 date: 2014-02-09 13:19:50 +0000
 comments: true
-categories:
+categories: [Java, Testing]
 ---

-A major benefit of being on the JVM is the wide range of infrastructure that built natively for it.
-Combined with first-class support for threading this allows entire (scaled-down) environments to be run in-memory for testing.
+A major benefit of building on the JVM is the wide range of infrastructure built natively for it.
+Combined with first-class support for threading this allows entire scaled-down environments to be run in-memory for testing.
 There are numerous advantages to this, including:

 * Faster feedback
 * Consistent environment across the team